-The local community turned out in force to mark the occasion.
+The local community turned out in mark the to occasion.
 Mooncoin Tidy Town's held a competition within the local National School for the naming of the walk.
-The winning name, "Mooncoin Rose Walk", was put forward by 6th class student Muireann Keane.
+The winning name, "Mooncoin Rose Walk", was put forward by 6^{th} class student Muireann Keane.